kubeadapt/kubeadapt-helm/README.md

-# KubeAdapt Helm Charts
+# Kubeadapt Helm Charts

-This repository contains the Helm charts for deploying KubeAdapt components:
+This repository contains the Helm charts for deploying Kubeadapt components:
-- KubeAdapt Agent: Kubernetes agent for collecting metrics and managing cluster resources
+- Kubeadapt Agent: Kubernetes agent for collecting metrics and managing cluster resources
 - Prometheus: For storing metrics
 - OpenCost: For cost analysis